 Obtain Reliable Representation for your Divorce

 Regardless of how agreeable you anticipate you and your ex might be during the divorce process, it is wise to have legal counsel on your side throughout the process.
-The experienced team at the Law Offices of Catherine A. Schwartz can help with mediation or litigation if necessary.
+The experienced team at the Law Offices of Schwartz & Godbey can help with mediation or litigation if necessary.
 Divorce is a highly emotional process, which can impact people’s ability to make sound decisions.
 A lawyer can help you make objective choices when unexpected challenges arise.
 Contact our team today to schedule a consultation and get on your way to a new chapter in life.